My Dog is Limping Causes and Solutions

 The American Kennel Club provides a comprehensive guide on why dogs may limp, highlighting various potential causes and initial steps for owners to take (source).
 VCA Animal Hospitals offers detailed information on recognizing and addressing limping in dogs, emphasizing the importance of veterinary care for persistent or severe cases (source).

 WebMD and Fetch by WebMD both offer extensive information on the causes and treatments of dog limping, with practical advice on immediate steps and long-term care (source, source).
 Vetstreet provides expert insights into common causes and treatments for dog limping, helping owners to identify and address various issues (source).
-Lastly, Blue Cross for Pets offers guidance on managing lameness in dogs, with a focus on both immediate and preventive care (source).
+Lastly, Blue Cross for Pets offers guidance on managing lameness in dogs, with a focus on both immediate and preventive care.

-1. American Kennel Club. (n.d.).
+- American Kennel Club. (n.d.).
 Why is My Dog Limping?
 Retrieved from https://www.akc.org/expert-advice/health/why-is-my-dog-limping/

-2. VCA Animal Hospitals. (n.d.).
+- VCA Animal Hospitals. (n.d.).
 Limping in Dogs.
 Retrieved from https://vcahospitals.com/know-your-pet/limping-in-dogs

-3. PetMD. (n.d.).
+- PetMD. (n.d.).
 Dog Limping and Pain.
-Retrieved from https://www.petmd.com/dog/conditions/musculoskeletal/c_dg_limping_and_pain
+Retrieved from https://www.petmd.com/dog/symptoms/why-is-my-dog-limping

-6. Canna-Pet.
+- Canna-Pet.
 (2018).
 Limping in Dogs: Causes, Symptoms, and Treatment.
 Retrieved from https://canna-pet.com/articles/limping-in-dogs/

-7. WebMD. (n.d.).
+- WebMD. (n.d.).
 What to Do If Your Dog Is Limping.
 Retrieved from https://pets.webmd.com/dogs/what-to-do-if-your-dog-is-limping

-8. Fetch by WebMD. (n.d.).
+- Fetch by WebMD. (n.d.).
 Limping in Dogs: Causes and Treatments.
 Retrieved from https://pets.webmd.com/dogs/limping-in-dogs-causes-and-treatments

-9. Vetstreet. (n.d.).
+- Vetstreet. (n.d.).
 Why is My Dog Limping?
 Common Causes and Treatments for Limping in Dogs.
 Retrieved from http://www.vetstreet.com/our-pet-experts/why-is-my-dog-limping-common-causes-and-treatments-for-limping-in-dogs

-10. Blue Cross for Pets. (n.d.).
-Lameness in Dogs.
-Retrieved from https://www.bluecross.org.uk/pet-advice/lameness-in-dogs
+- Blue Cross for Pets. (n.d.).
+What are the signs and symptoms of arthritis in dogs?
+Retrieved from https://www.bluecross.org.uk/advice/dog/health-and-injuries/arthritis-in-dogs

 These references provide valuable information on the causes, immediate steps, home remedies, and long-term care related to dog limping.
 They are essential for anyone seeking to understand and address this common issue in dogs.